alperakcan/fuse-ext2/README.md

 > Fuse-ext2 is a EXT2/EXT3/EXT4 Filesystem support for _FUSE_.
+this fork is a build tested under XCode 8.1, OS X 10.11. changed to a version of e2fsprogs that builds cleanly following these instructions, and removed offending line from configure.ac that breaks original build.<br>
+this has also had the /Library/Filesystems/fuse-ext2.fs/fuse-ext2.util script adjusted to mount read/write by default, but respect diskutil's rdonly flag.<br>
-this fork is a build tested under XCode 8.1, OS X 10.11. changed to a version of e2fsprogs that builds cleanly following these instructions, and removed offending line from configure.ac that breaks original build. write support has been tested and seems to work. using this i'm able to read and write ext3 nemesis (http://mrn.sixbit.org) volumes on OS X, providing a common filesystem for the OS X, Linux and FreeBSD versions.<br>
+write support has been tested and seems to work. using this i'm able to read and write ext3 nemesis (http://mrn.sixbit.org) volumes on OS X, providing a common filesystem for the OS X, Linux and FreeBSD versions.<br>
 <b>BINARY PACKAGE for OS X 10.11 HERE: http://mrn.sixbit.org/files/fuse-ext2-0.0.9-e2fsprogs-1.43-3.dmg</b><br>
 this distribution includes binary e2fsprogs package 1.43.3 that installs in /opt/gnu as well. if you're going to use this with nemesis, and would like to be able to create new volumes, etc, don't change anything from the defaults, and install both packages.<br>